isc30/blog.codeisc.com/_posts/00-00-00-xlnt-wasm.md

 ## Compiling the Library

 The selected library was [XLNT](https://github.com/tfussell/xlnt), a simple C++14 library for Excel manipulation.
-I've chosen this one because it relies a lot on implicit conversions and overloads, and I was curious about how the bindings behave with those.
+I had chosen this one because it relies a lot on implicit conversions and overloads, and I was curious about how the bindings behave with those.

 After running some git commands I had [my fork](https://github.com/isc30/xlnt-wasm) ready.
 A fast look in CMAKE files revealed that it had some dependencies, but those were included in the repository itself (good job).